pscally1005/pscally1005.github.io/_posts/recipes/chicken/2023-06-23-peanut-chicken.markdown

 - asian
 - ginger
 - chopstick
-Description: I'm a big sucker for peanut butter.
+Description: I'm a big sucker for <a href="/misc/nuts#peanuts">peanut</a> butter.
 As an American, the glorious nut nectar is normally only used for sweet things, which I think is a missed opportunity.
-The sauce here takes some great Asian inspiration, and tastes fantastic on vegetables, chicken, and a side of brown rice.
+The sauce here takes some great Asian inspiration, and tastes fantastic on vegetables, <a href="/misc/meat#chicken-breast">chicken</a>, and a side of brown rice.
 I use PB2 here, as it's easier to mix into the sauce, and it also boosts the <a href="/misc/protein">protein</a> content.
 Feel free to swap the olive oil and cook in <a href="natural-peanut-butter">Homemade Natural Nut Butter</a> instead for even more flavor.
 Instructions:
 - Wash and cut the vegetables.
 Add the onions and carrots to a large pot or pan with oil.
 Cook over medium heat (covered) with salt until soft
 - <center><img src="/assets/Food/Chicken/Peanut/peanut-1.jpg" alt="" class="instruction-image"></center>